 Whether you manage a large corporate marina or run a smaller mom & pop operation, taking reservations over the phone – a common marina practice – is killing your business and your customers.

-In this day and age, connecting two humans on the phone to exchange requisite information is unnecessary, and in most cases, hugely inefficient for both parties.
-While a friendly voice on the line can certainly contribute to a positive customer experience, think about the experience you could deliver if the time currently spent gathering personal details, contact info, and payment information was instead spent discussing the customer’s boat, travel plans, and the approach they should take to your marina on an ebb tide?
-Over the course of a season, does it really make sense for your staff to dedicate valuable hours on the phone taking down information that most customers are more than happy and willing to provide via a secure online form?
+In this day and age, connecting two humans on the phone to exchange information is unnecessary, and in most cases, inefficient for both parties.
+While a friendly voice on the line can contribute to a positive customer experience, think about the experience you could deliver if the time spent gathering personal details, contact info, and payment information was spent discussing the customer’s boat, travel plans, and the approach they should take to your marina on an ebb tide?
+When most customers are used to providing personal and payment information via a secure online form, does it make sense for your staff to dedicate valuable hours on the phone taking down that information?

-This inefficiency is exactly why JetBlue charges $30 should you call them to make a reservation: it is a huge operational strain to have staff manage this process over the phone – so much so that they penalize customers who insist on doing it!
+This inefficiency is why JetBlue charges $30 when you call them to make a reservation: it is an operational strain to have staff manage this process over the phone – so much so that they penalize customers who insist on doing it!
 Most customers will thank you for providing them with an easier route.

 "So you're saying do less work and my customers will thank me?"
 Trust me, they will!
 Learn how Dockwa can save your staff time assisting with reservations: